Moderate Nesting and Cross-Equatorial Asymmetry of Active Regions in Solar Cycle 24: Results

 We first examine the Carrington rotation synoptic maps of $B_r$ for the HMI data from Solar Cycle 24, shown in the top panels of Figures \ref{fig:N-nest-multi} and \ref{fig:S-nest-multi} in which strong magnetic flux patterns can be observed as a function of Carrington latitude versus time.
 Patterns that form a line sloping downward and to the right in the figure indicate prograde features, i.e. meaning the pattern is moving faster that the Carrington rotation rate, while patterns that slope upward and to the right are indicative of retrograde motion.

 Using the criteria of \citet{Castenmilleretal1986}, in which the nest critera is three ARs found within four CRs with $\pm$7.5$^{\circ}$ longitude and $\pm$5$^{\circ}$ latitude of each other, the SPEAR catalog is used to search through the AR locations to find clustering.
-When using the Carrington rate to search the catalog, 40 nests with 25\% of ARs and 32\% of flux are identified in the North and 30 nests with 23\% of ARs and 35\% of flux are found in the South, see panel b in Figures \ref{fig:N-nest-multi} and \ref{fig:S-nest-multi} that shows separate nests plotted as different symbols and colors.
+When using the Carrington rate to search the catalog, 40 nests with 25\% of ARs and 32\% of flux are identified in the North and 30 nests with 23\% of ARs and 35\% of flux are found in the South, see the middle panel in Figures \ref{fig:N-nest-multi} and \ref{fig:S-nest-multi} that shows separate nests plotted as different symbols and colors.
 Note that latitude is not shown in the figures so that even if there is a large amount of flux in a location, a nest might not be found if the ARs are further away from each than $\pm$5$^{\circ}$ latitude.

+If we used $\pm$6$^{\circ}$ in latitude to search for nests, the amount of flux in nests increases 2\% in both the North and South hemispheres.
+If using $\pm$7$^{\circ}$ in latitude, it increases another 2-3\%, continuing in this trend until it saturates at $\pm$15$^{\circ}$ latitude (the full width of the active latitudes) at the values of 43\% (49\%) flux found in nests in the N (S) hemisphere.
+The $\pm$5$^{\circ}$ in latitude represents a distance of $\sim$120 Mm, meaning ARs can be 120 Mm apart in latitude and still be in the same nest using this definition.
+Given that supergranules are 30 Mm in diameter, this would be a nest spanning four supergranules in latitude which is an appropriate, albeit large, distance for a nest in latitude.
+If we were searching for active longitudes, we would not limit the latitudinal extent at all.

 The number of ARs and AR flux in nests increases when the data is searched using slightly prograde rates of rotation.
-The maximum amount of AR flux participating in nests is 48\% (41\%) in the Southern (Northern) hemisphere at rotational rates of 428.5 (426.7) nHz, slightly prograde with respect to the Carrington rate, see panel c in Figures \ref{fig:N-nest-multi} and Figure \ref{fig:S-nest-multi}.
-These are considered short-lived nests.
+The maximum amount of AR flux participating in nests is 48\% (41\%) in the South (North) hemisphere at rotational rates of 428.5 (426.7) nHz, slightly prograde with respect to the Carrington rate, see bottom panel in Figures \ref{fig:N-nest-multi} and Figure \ref{fig:S-nest-multi}.
+These are considered short-lived nests since they live, on average, between 3.3$-$4 Carrington Rotations.